Berea-College-CSC-226/hw03-main/hw03_questions_do_not_edit.md

     VERY IMPORTANT: Make a copy of this file.
 DO NOT EDIT IT DIRECTLY!
 </span>_**

+1. Make a copy of this file by selecting the file and hitting CTRL+C.
+2. Paste your copy into the `Answers` folder.
+3. Name the file `hw03_username.md` replacing `username` with your username.
-Please replace each `Replace this text with your answer` with your answer to the question above.
+4. Replace each `Replace this text with your answer` with your answer to the question above it.

-## SECTION 1:
+## SECTION 1

 1.a.
 Using the [RGB Color Wheel tool](https://colorspire.com/rgb-color-wheel/), create the color purple.
      What are the R, G, and B values?